IBM-Design/design-website/src/content/approach/design-services/design-services.md

 ## **Design services**

-<p size="md">Most companies make things for their clients.
-We prefer to co-create with you.<br><br>At IX, we blend design with innovative technologies and business strategy to offer you a comprehensive global business design partner.
-By combining Design Thinking with practices like Agile and DevOps, we help clients design for the future while simultaneously evolving their existing businesses.</p>
+Most companies make things for their clients.
+We prefer to co-create with you.

+At IX, we blend design with innovative technologies and business strategy to offer you a comprehensive global business design partner.
+By combining Design Thinking with practices like Agile and DevOps, we help clients design for the future while simultaneously evolving their existing businesses.

 </column>
 <column lg="9" offset_lg="2">